 Risk FactorsFifth disease is more common in children.Contact with someone infected with parvovirus B19 may increase your chance of developing fifth disease.There is a parvovirus that can cause infections in cats and dogs.
 This is not the same virus that can make humans ill.
 Contact with an animal with a parvovirus will not make you ill.

-SymptomsThe first signs of fifth disease usually occur within 4 to 14 days after becoming infected.
+SymptomsThe first signs of fifth disease usually occur within 4-14 days after becoming infected.
 These symptoms may include:

 - Low-grade fever

 DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.Tests may include the following:

 - Blood test to identify antibodies to parvovirus

 TreatmentTalk with your doctor about the best treatment plan for you.
 Usually, fifth disease does not require any treatment other than rest.Treatment options include the following:

 MedicationsAntiviral medications can prevent or weaken infections caused by specific viruses.
 Right now, there are no antiviral medications for fifth disease.Some medications may help relieve some symptoms:

 - Acetaminophen or ibuprofen may help reduce joint pain or fever.